What is the Canadian Forces Aptitude Test?

 What score do you need on the CFAT?

 Minimum CFAT scores vary for each role in the forces, but they aren't made public.
 In fact, you're often not even told your own score.
 What you will learn is how suited you are to a series of roles within the forces, including any you may have your eye on.
 If you haven't done well enough you can retake the test, but you have to wait up to a year to do so.

 Is the Canadian Forces aptitude test hard?

-The test is designed to be challenging in order to filter out people who might not be cut out for a role in the Canadian Forces.
+The test is designed to be challenging to filter out people who might not be cut out for a role in the Canadian Forces.
 However, that doesn't mean it's impossible.
-With the right amount of practice and preparation there's no reason you can't succeed on the test.
+With the right amount of practice and preparation, there's no reason you can't succeed on the test.

 How is the Canadian Forces aptitude test scored?